TonyMSc/rl_first_project/report.md

 ### Model Architectures
 ## Dueling Deep Q
 ### Learning Algorithm
 The Dueling Deep Q does not change the training process, the changes are in the neural network output layer.
-The output is split into two parts
+The output is split into two parts: state and the advantage

 $Q_{\pi}(s, a) := V_{\pi}(s) + A_{\pi}(s, a)$ \
 where \